 If you have been made redundant, furloughed or self employed and are struggling to manage during the pandemic we are here to support you.
-From helping you buy essential groceries, to debt and benefit advice, payment of priority bills and mental health support, we will do what we can to help you and your family in your time of need.
+From helping you buy essential groceries, to debt and benefit advice, payment of priority bills and wellbeing support, we will do what we can to help you and your family in your time of need.

 We can support you with:

 1. Emergency food vouchers - for immediate relief, essential grocery shopping

 2. Urgent financial advice on debt, budgeting and benefits - through our partner Citizens Advice Manchester (CAM)

 3. In certain cases, help with priority bills such as rent, mortgage, utility and council tax

 4. Mental health support - through our partner The Centre for Crisis Psychology (CCP) - please visit our mental health page

 5. Redeployment support - if you wish to change career or bridge the gap until travel opens up again we can help you redploy into other hiring sectors such as retail, health and social care, funeral care and logisitcs through our partner People 1st International.
 Please visit our redundancy/redeployment page.

 Applicants (apart from mental health support) will need to demonstrate financial hardship.
 We kindly suggest applicants look at the following steps before applying: